fcdoc/doc/en/flashduty/incident_management/past_incidents.md

 ## FAQs
 ---

-<details><summary>How far back can I view historical faults?</summary> Currently, you can only view similar faults within 30 days before the current fault occurs.
-Over time, the system may delete historical data, in which case you may not be able to view historical faults.<p> Regardless, you can view up to 30 days of historical data for a currently occurring failure.</p></details>
+|+| How long ago can I review historical failures?

+    At present, you can only review similar failures within 30 days prior to the occurrence of the current failure.
+As time progresses, the system may delete historical data, in which case you might not be able to access past failures.

+    Nonetheless, for failures currently in progress, you can consult up to 30 days of historical data.

-<details><summary>Can I mark that the current fault is not similar to historical faults?</summary><p> No, the system currently does not have a marking function.
-But you can communicate and give feedback to us through other channels.</p></details>
+|+| Can I indicate that the current failure is dissimilar to historical failures?

+    No, the system currently lacks a marking feature.
+However, you can communicate with us and provide feedback through alternative channels.

-<details><summary>How can I make historical glitches work better?</summary> 1.
-It is recommended that you fill in the root causes and solutions for important faults; 2.
-It is recommended that you try to enrich the labels of faults, especially the service and resource tags; 3.
-It is recommended that you enrich the titles and descriptions of alarms to make them more accurate.
-Express the fault phenomenon.</details>
+|+| How can I enhance the effectiveness of historical failures?

+    1. It is recommended that you fill in the root cause and solution for significant failures in detail;
+    2. It is suggested that you enrich the tags for failures, particularly focusing on service and resource tags;
+    3. It is recommended that you enhance the title and description of alerts to more accurately convey the symptoms of the failure.